 Depending on the dryness and temperature of your home environment, this might mean watering once a week or twice a week.
 During the cooler winter months, you’ll probably be able to go longer between waterings.

 Until you know the general timeframe it takes to dry out, always use your finger to manually check the soil for dryness.

 Remember: Over- and under-watering are the main causes of early mortality in houseplants.

-RELATED: A self-watering planter can help take some of the guesswork out of keeping your Philodendron Splendid’s soil moist.
-Check out our post on 17 Best Self-Watering Planters to see our favorites!
+RELATED: Remember when to water all your plants can get overwhelming at times.
+A planter that waters on its own can help take some of the guesswork out of keeping your Philodendron Splendid’s soil moist.
+Check out our post to see our favorites!

 As tropical plants, Philodendrons prefer temperatures around 80 degrees Fahrenheit, and if your summers get even warmer than that, all the better!